-But it’s not that simple; it’s a massive career decision as you’ll be spending many valuable years of your life and a lot of money learning the course at the university you choose.
-So, you need to emphasize doing proper research and seeking guidance before finally arriving at a decision.
+But it’s not that simple; it’s a massive career decision as you’ll spend many valuable years of your life and a lot of money learning the course at your chosen university.
+So, it would be best to emphasise doing proper research and seeking guidance before deciding.

 Here are some important points we think you should consider:

-Consider the prospects of your study field in the city you’re travelling to like if you’re considering the hospitality sector, cities like Sydney, Brisbane and Melbourne are flourishing in the hospitality field and provide you with the most exposure.
+Consider the prospects of your study field in the city you’re travelling to.
+If you’re considering the hospitality sector, cities like Sydney, Brisbane and Melbourne flourish in the hospitality field and provide you with the most exposure.

-Also, you’ll need first to decide what city you want to live in and then consider studying in universities that are close to your place or at least aren’t very far away from your location.
-Location plays a vital role because you don’t want to spend your entire day travelling from home to university and then back home as this would be tiring and costly.
+Also, you’ll need first to decide what city you want to live in and then consider studying at universities close to your place or far away.
+Location plays a vital role because you don’t want to spend your entire day travelling from home to university and back home, as this would be tiring and costly.

-The world ranking of the university as well as course
+The world ranking of the university as well as the course

 Choose study programs that allow you to gain real-world experiences and prepare you for your dream career.
-In short, consider those universities/courses with a high graduate employment rate and earning potential after you graduate.
+In short, consider those universities/courses with a high graduate employment rate and earning potential after graduation.

-Choose a career path that lets you grow professionally and academically, so consider the courses that have different pathways available for upgrading your academic qualifications and enriching your career prospects.
+Choose a career path that lets you grow professionally and academically, so consider the courses with different pathways available to upgrade your academic qualifications and enrich your career prospects.

 Research academics and lecturers

-Make sure you do proper research on universities that you’re considering, which includes a comparison of academics and course structures of two or more institutions.
-Then, dive in a bit deeper by comparing the subjects that your chosen course provides in the universities that you’re comparing.
+Make sure you research the universities you’re considering, including comparing the academics and course structures of two or more institutions.
+Then, dive in a bit deeper by comparing the subjects your chosen course provides in the universities you’re comparing.